Building my own SaaS: Ultimate Tournament

 For the past while I’ve been working on an ambitious side project - building a complete Software as a Service (SaaS) for creating and managing Ultimate Frisbee tournaments.
 I started the project leading a team at a charity hackathon and have since continued working on it all on my own.
 This project has pushed me to learn many new things and wear a lot of different hats in order to build an entire product I am comfortable launching.

-There are a lot of moving of moving pieces in a complete SaaS product: a landing page with signup, an onboarding or setup process, analytics to help improve the product and for marketing, an internal admin application for managing the app and of course there is the application itself.
+There are a lot of moving of moving pieces in a complete SaaS product: a landing page with signup, an onboarding or setup process, analytics to help improve the product, analytics for marketing, an internal admin application for managing the app and of course there is the application itself.
 Ultimate Tournament actually has two main user applications: the management software for tournament directors and the mobile schedule and score reporting app for players and captains.
 From a technical standpoint it needs good infrastructure and reliable CI both preferrably scalable on demand.

 With so much to build I learned a lot more about how to configure the frontend part of a Rails application and evolved my opinion on server side rendering vs a single page applications (it always depends!).
 In order to achieve some of my user interface ideas I ended up learning and adopting React.
-I also built out an entire authentication stack which included social logins, an internal area and the ability for staff to login to tournament’s to help troubleshoot.
+I also built out an entire authentication stack which included social logins, an internal area and the ability for staff to login to tournaments to help troubleshoot.

 Drag and Drop schedule editor